-

 But do you think breaking encryption will happen soon — or are we still far from that scale? -

-Benedict posted a new activity comment 2 months, 2 weeks ago
+Benedict posted a new activity comment 4 months ago

 Disagree.
 The hype creates unrealistic expectations.
 People think we’ll have quantum laptops next year 😅 -

-Benedict posted a new activity comment 2 months, 2 weeks ago
+Benedict posted a new activity comment 4 months ago

 Honestly?
 When I stopped fighting the weirdness 😂